 In March 2017, the Company purchased Imperial USA Corp. which owns the Imperial project located in California.
 In settlement of the purchase price, the Company paid US\$150,000.
-The remaining payments under the agreement comprise US\$1,000,000 payable upon the announcement of a revised Preliminary Economic Assessment (PEA) or similar report and US\$1,000,000 payable 30 days after the date that gold is poured from ore the is mined from the related properties.
+The remaining payments under the agreement comprise US\$1,000,000 payable upon the announcement of a revised Preliminary Economic Assessment ("PEA") or similar report and US\$1,000,000 payable 30 days after the date that gold is poured from ore mined from the related properties.
+During the year ended December 31, 2019, the Company amended these terms such that the US\$1,000,000 payable upon announcement of a PEA, if completed within the next twelve months, may be settled in common shares of the Company; in April 2020, the Company announced the PEA results which has triggered the liability to settle in shares the payment of US\$1,000,000.
 The vendor retains a 1% net smelter return royalty ("NSR") on the property.
 The vendor has the option to receive shares in the Company in settlement of the remaining payments up to achieving a maximum 4.9% ownership interest in the Company, above which level further share consideration is at the option of the Company.

-In addition, under the agreement, the Company has committed to incur US\$5 million in exploration and evaluation expenditures on the Imperial Project on or before March 2022, the fifth anniversary of the date of the Imperial Purchase Agreement, of which US\$787,477 (\$1,011,776) has been incurred as of December 31, 2018.
+In addition, under the agreement, the Company has committed to incur US\$5 million in exploration and development expenditures on the Imperial Project on or before the March 2022, the fifth anniversary of the date of the Imperial Purchase Agreement, of which US\$1,796,863 (\$2,344,580) has been incurred as of December 31, 2019.
 In the event that the Company does not incur these expenditures within this timeframe, the Company must then pay US\$1,000,000 to the vendor.